dl-wb-experiments/face-hiding-workshop/README.md

 # OpenVINO™ Deep Learning Workbench: Discover Deep Learning Basics and Write Your First AI Application

+> :warning: **This repository was archived.** You can find the latest materials for DL Workshops in the repository: https://github.com/dl-wb-experiments/workshops

 ## How to run the notebook

 1. Clone the repository: